Home

 These can’t be used with a timer, so are not as easy to simply hook up and ignore.

-The optimum height of the grow lights above the plants is to leave about 10cm but if the plants are closer than that, don’t worry as the tubes don’t emit any heat, so won’t damage the plants.
+The optimum height of the grow lights above the plants is to have them about 10cm (4″) below the tubes, but if the plants are closer than that, don’t worry as the tubes don’t emit any heat, so won’t damage the plants.

 The tubes emit more light from the center of the bulb, and less towards the ends, so place the plants a little closer to the tubes the further away from the center you get.